To book a tour please call 03 9328 5556 email email@example.com or use the red button.

-Melbourne Street Tours have been running the school street art tour program for over five years and have opened the eyes of over 35,000 students across Victoria, Australia and the world to the incredible urban art scene that Melbourne has to offer.
+Melbourne Street Tours has been running school excursions with our street art tour program for over five years and has opened the eyes of over 35,000 students across Victoria, Australia, and the world to the incredible urban art scene that Melbourne has to offer.

 Melbourne Street Tours have a qualified teacher and youth worker at our HQ to keep our school program fresh and educational.
 Our team will provide you with a pre-excursion Education Pack that includes activities and resources for classroom planning.

 As well as visiting Melbourne’s laneways and learning all about the history and stories behind the street art scene, the class will also get to finish at the famous Blender Studios where they have the awesome opportunity to see how artists make a career out of their work and discover the workings of a real art studio day-to-day.

 - Arranged for any group size at any time (subject to availability)

 Dates and times: